Murder of Jodi Jones: Discovery

 The end of Roan's Dyke Path, next to which the body of Jones was found.
 When a search party was sent out to find Jones, Mitchell led the party straight to a gap in the wall on the right of the image, and after climbing over said he had found her body.
 The ease in which he found the body was later used at court to suggest guilt.

 At about 5 pm on 30 June 2003, Jones left her home, informing her family she was going to see Mitchell.
 Her body was found several hours later on the route she invariably took to meet her boyfriend; she had been bound and murdered.
 Jones had already texted Mitchell before leaving and he was known to have been aware that she was on her way to meet him, as a relative of Jones had told him so on the phone.

 Jones's body was located in a wooded area behind a high wall along Roan's Dyke Path.
-She had been killed with a knife.
+She had been punched, her neck compressed, and killed with a knife.
 Mitchell claimed to find the body, and the ease in which he was able to find it was later used in court to suggest guilt.
 A search party had been arranged at around 10pm by the family of Jodi Jones, and when Mitchell met up with them he went straight to a gap in the wall bordering Roan Dyke's Path, climbed through it and immediately found the body of the deceased at around 10.30 pm, suggesting that he knew the body was there all along.
 It had also been noted how Mitchell did not appear to show any emotion or surprise when finding the body, whilst the other members of the search party were hysterical and upset at the finding.
 Mitchell claimed that his dog, which was being trained to track, had stopped at the V-shaped notch where Mitchell climbed through.
 However, this account was disputed by other members of the search party, who said that he went straight to the V-shaped notch without being notified or led there by the dog at all.